Krenovate-Solutions-Pvt-Ltd/shadesofindia/docs/Website-Customization/Home.md

     -   **Product ID** : Enter the respective product id here. **"Do not enter the Product SKU's here"**
     -   **Position** : This decides the placement of the product card in the section.
 Position is always entered as number value.

+The final look on the website is as below:

 ![final](images\Home\handpickedfinal.jpg)